Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders

 Despite the fact that this effect is modeled in modern simulations, the typical practicing collider experimentalist ignores it when designing experiments and analyses.
 The assumption that a light jet of 100 GeV is a light jet of 100 GeV will break down from a color-connection dependence effect.
-This has implications on many of the jet techniques used in modern collider physics.
+This has implications for many of the jet techniques used in modern collider physics.

-In particular, this FFS effect may have significant implications on how jet tagging is done.
+In particular, this FFS effect has significant implications on how jet tagging is done.
 Jet tagging algorithms try to gain insight into the origin of a jet using the observable properties of its shower.
-In the design, training, calibration, and validation of these taggers, the jet individualism assumption is heavily used.
+In the design, training, and validation of these taggers, the jet individualism assumption is heavily used.

 The tagging method with the largest tradition in hadron collider physics is $b$-tagging.
 Simple $b$-taggers use the large lifetime of B hadrons to identify displaced decay products within a jet, by observing large impact parameter tracks or displaced track vertices.
-Modern $b$-taggers use much more information about the jet, often employing deep neural networks with a large amount of low-level information about the jet, such that these taggers may be sensitive to FFS effects~\cite{ATLAS:2019bwq,CMS:2017wtu}.
+Modern $b$-taggers use much more information about the jet, often employing deep neural networks with a large amount of low-level information about the jet, such that these taggers are likely sensitive to FFS effects~\cite{ATLAS:2019bwq,CMS:2017wtu}.